Charged bosons made of fermions in a solid state system without Cooper pairing

-Figure~\ref{qfig2}(a) shows photoluminescence (PL) spectrum for two nearly-identical structures with and without the metal layer.
+Figure~\ref{qfig2}(a) shows photoluminescence (PL) spectra for two nearly-identical structures with and without the metal layer.
 We used niobium as the metal, with an hBN layer of approximately $7$ nm between the TMD layers, a spacer hBN layer of approximately $15$~nm between the metal and the first TMD monolayer, and a capping hBN layer.
 As seen in Figure~\ref{qfig2}, a new PL line appears, which we label Q, between the direct exciton line and the trion line.
 The exciton and trion energies are well known in both MoSe$_2$ and WSe$_2$, with slight variations of the order of 5-10 meV, as expected from residual strain effects \cite{sunstrain}.
 As shown below, the energy of the Q line is consistent with our theoretical calculations of the quaternion binding energy.
-Although absolute energy position of the exciton line fluctuates by a few meV from sample to sample and from region to region within a single sample, the relative energy differences between the exciton, trion, and quaternion lines, which are determined by the binding energies of the trion and quaternion states, are consistent with our theory predictions.
+Although the absolute energy position of the exciton line fluctuates by a few meV from sample to sample and from region to region within a single sample, the relative energy differences between the exciton, trion, and quaternion lines, which are determined by the binding energies of the trion and quaternion states, are consistent with our theoretical predictions.
+We note that the exciton is charge neutral, and therefore, to first order, should not be affected by the presence of the metal.
+The trion has net charge, and so is shifted relative to the exciton line in the presence of the metal, as we observe.